Upcoming Children’s Theater in the DMV + Real Reviews

 Cady Heron may have grown up on an African savanna, but nothing prepared her for the vicious ways of her strange new home: suburban Illinois.
 Soon, this naïve newbie falls prey to a trio of lionized frenemies led by the charming but ruthless Regina George.
 But when Cady devises a plan to end Regina’s reign, she learns the hard way that you can’t cross a Queen Bee without getting stung.

-This one felt like it ran a bit long.
-Although 2 hours is common for a Broadway musical, it felt longer than others we’ve seen!
-Liv, however, loved it and sang along to some of the songs.
-She also left with a few questions I wasn’t expecting.
-This one is definitely for a more mature audience group.
+Although 2 hours is common for a Broadway musical, this one felt longer than others we’ve seen!
+My daughter loved it and sang along to the songs.
+She also left asking a few questions I wasn’t expecting!
+I recommend this performance for more mature audience groups.

 See more performances at The National Theatre!